Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: Proofs and Derivations

-In this section, we provide proofs for the main results in the paper.
-First we prove the Bayes optimal rule for L2D to multiple experts, then we prove that the surrogate losses proposed in the paper are consistent.
+\looseness=-1In this section, we provide proofs for the main results in the paper.
+We derive the Bayes optimal rule for L2D to multiple experts, and show that the surrogate losses proposed in the paper are consistent.
+Next, we show that the mixture of experts formulation \citep{hemmer2022forming} is not consistent.
 We continue the notation from the main paper.
 For simplicity, we do not worry about measure-theoretic considerations and assume that appropriate conditions hold that allow us to interchange summations and integrals, for example.
+We begin by giving a formal definition of what it means for a surrogate loss to be consistent.